bml-research/data_analysis_bml/excel/excel_03_data_import_exercises.md

 ### Exercise 1

-Load the following datasets in Excel using the csv import functionality.
+Load the following datasets in Excel using the csv import functionality (Power Query).
 First have a look at them in your text editor.
 Then load in Excel.

 - [file 1](./files_03_data_import_exercises/fish_data_1.csv)